 However, many people don’t grow garlic or think to add it to their gardening plans.
 If you have grown it, you know that homegrown has a fresh flavour unlike anything sold at the grocery store.
 The cloves have a strong, pungent aroma and an almost translucent colour.

 Store-bought garlic is often sprayed to inhibit sprouting, thereby allowing for an extremely long shelf life.
 Old garlic changes colour and texture as it ages.
-As the colour changes from translucent to white, flavour changes from pungent to dull.
+As the colour changes from translucent to white, the flavour changes from pungent to flat.
 Over 90% of garlic sold in stores is imported from China and only a small percentage is grown and shipped from California.